khanhnq1611/HTB-University-CTF-2024-Binary-Badlands/Coding/Weighted Starfield/README.md

 weights = input()  # Second input array as a string

 # Write your solution below and make sure to print the maximum stability score
+# The way to solve problem is kind of easy: just find the subarray with the maximun product.
+# So, It is a easy problem about dynamic programming type.
+All the things we need to do is find the
+# maximum product at the index i from the first element.

 # Remove brackets and split the strings into integer lists
 signals = list(map(int, signals.strip("[]").split(',')))